Caitlin E. Werrell

 John first made acquaintance with Arizona while stationed at Fort Huachuca in 1977.
 He and his wife, Laura Magan MD, make their home in Tucson.
 They enjoy sailing, hiking, and cooking.
 He has two daughters, the oldest of whom graduated from the College of William and Mary in 2008 and is now studying toward a Masters in Public Health at Drexel University, and the youngest who graduated in 2011 from the University of Mary Washington, and now teaches English at James Madison High School in Vienna, Virginia.

-Bob Barnes currently serves as a Senior Policy Advisor for The Nature Conservancy, focusing on environmental security and interagency and public-private collaboration on climate change and other environmental matters with national security implications.
+Bob Barnes is Senior Fellow at the Center for Climate and Security, where he provides policy advice on addressing the security implications of climate change.
+He also serves as a Senior Policy Advisor for The Nature Conservancy, focusing on environmental security and interagency and public-private collaboration on climate change and other environmental matters with national security implications.
 He retired from the Army in 2001, where his last assignment was as the Assistant Judge Advocate General (Civil Law and Litigations).
 Previous assignments included serving as the Assistant Judge Advocate General (Military Law and Operations); Staff Judge Advocate for Forces Command; Legal Advisor to Joint Task Force-Olympics; and Chief, Administrative Law Division, Office of the Judge Advocate General.
 From 1989-91 he served as the Deputy Legal and Legislative Counsel to the Chairman of the Joint Chiefs of Staff, where his duties included addressing operational, environmental, and other legal issues during Operations Just Cause, Desert Shield/Storm, and other contingency operations.
 Following his retirement from the Army, Bob also participated in a two-year MIPT-Kennedy School study on balancing security and civil liberties and served as a consultant to the World Bank on ethics and integrity.

 John Castellaw is the president of the Crockett Policy Institute (CPI) a non-partisan policy and research organization chartered in Tennessee.